enliktjioe/enliktjioe.github.io/_pages/about.md

 - [S02E02 Harapan dan Sukacita dari WYD Lisbon 2023 feat.
 Willem Turpijn](https://open.spotify.com/episode/2fmprh0f77YLsoADODnhlV) - *sharing about World Youth Day (WYD) Lisbon 2023 experience with one of the pilgrim friends from Indonesian (in Indonesian language)*
 - [S02E01 Camino Stories - Insights from the Walking Pilgrimage feat.
 Katja](https://podcasters.spotify.com/pod/show/enlik/episodes/S02E01-Camino-Stories---Insights-from-the-Walking-Pilgrimage-feat--Katja-e2fs6ap) - *Discuss our personal experiences on the Camino, emphasizing the importance of mental preparation and flexibility, as well as the significance of slowing down and self-reflection. (in English)*

-# **What I'm up to**
+# **Getting know more about me**

 ## Health and Fitness

 - [WILDFIT 90](https://getwildfit.com/get-started/) - *90-days transformative program for sustainable health and lifestyle transformation*
+- [10X Fitness](https://blog.mindvalley.com/an-introduction-to-10x/) - *A Permanent Body Transformation In Just Two 15-Minute Workouts A Week*

-## Intellectual Life (AI and Data Science)
+## Intellectual Life (Lifelong Learner)

+- [Digital Media (MSc study) at the Universty of Bremen, Germany](https://www.uni-bremen.de/en/studies/orientation-application/offered-study-program/dbs/study/22) - *Computer science meets design, and engineering interconnects with the arts (starting from October 2024)*
-- [The Introductory Effective Altruism (EA) Program](https://www.effectivealtruism.org/virtual-programs/introductory-program) - *Learn the key ideas of EA with a small group of like-minded people.*
+- [The Introductory Effective Altruism (EA) Program](https://www.effectivealtruism.org/virtual-programs/introductory-program) - *Learn the key ideas of EA with a small group of like-minded people (Jan - March 2024)*
-- [DeFi Bootcamp](https://web3-talents.io/defi-talents) via [Frankfurt School Blockchain Center](https://www.frankfurt-school.de/home/research/centres/blockchain) - *Empowering Talent for Leadership in the Decentralized Finance Space*
+- [DeFi Bootcamp](https://web3-talents.io/defi-talents) via [Frankfurt School Blockchain Center](https://www.frankfurt-school.de/home/research/centres/blockchain) - *Empowering Talent for Leadership in the Decentralized Finance Space (Oct 2023 - Feb 2024)*
-- [AI Safety Fundamentals - Aligment Express Course](https://course.aisafetyfundamentals.com/alignment) via [Effective Altruism Estonia](https://www.efektiivnealtruism.org/about) -  *Understanding a range of agendas in AI Alignment and make informed decisions about next steps to engage with the field*
+- [AI Safety Fundamentals - Aligment Express Course](https://course.aisafetyfundamentals.com/alignment) via [Effective Altruism Estonia](https://www.efektiivnealtruism.org/about) -  *Understanding a range of agendas in AI Alignment and make informed decisions about next steps to engage with the field (Sep-Dec 2023)*

 ## Character